prashantgawali/helloprashant/TREC-2014-Track-Guidelines.md

 ### 2. The "Evaluation as a Service" Model

 The TREC 2014 Microblog track will use the same collection of tweets as last year (informally, we refer to this as the Tweets2013 collection).
 It contains 243 million tweets gathered from the (sampled) public Twitter stream from February 1, 2013 to March 31, 2013 (inclusive, UTC time).
-Just like last year, we will be adopting the "evaluation as a service" model.
+Just like last year, we will be adopting the "evaluation as a service" (EaaS) model.
 A description of the model can be found in the [2013 track overview paper](http://www.umiacs.umd.edu/~jimmylin/publications/Lin_Efron_TREC2013_notebook.pdf).
 The basic idea is that participants will interact with the tweet collection via a search API.
 Use of the API will be limited to registered TREC participants.
 To use the track API, teams must obtain authentication credentials (via the instructions above).

 **Note that the collection is not available for download.
 The search API is the only mechanism for accessing the collection and completing the track tasks**